 Clogged Air Filter

-Air and fuel are combined within your car’s combustion engine to generate the power required for movement.
-Before it enters the chamber, the air must first be filtered to make sure it is free from debris and impurities which might otherwise cause severe damage.
+Before air enters the combustion chamber, it must be filtered to ensure it is free from debris and impurities that might otherwise cause severe damage.

-As you might expect, air filters tend to get clogged when they have been used for a while, which ultimately means that the amount of air getting into the combustion chamber is limited.
+As you might expect, air filters tend to get clogged when used for a while, which ultimately means the amount of air getting into the combustion chamber is limited.
 Consequently, the engine will struggle to generate enough power to run the car.

-Getting your air filter replaced shouldn’t cost you too much, and as soon as it’s done your car will be back up to full power.
+Getting your air filter replaced shouldn’t cost you too much - around £60 - and as soon as it’s done your car will be back up to full power.

 Cars that have an ECU (engine control unit) can sometimes lose power if the system detects a mechanical error in the car that doesn’t actually exist.
 As a result, the ECU tells the car to lose power, or in some cases stop completely, to prevent an accident.

-ECU errors like this will usually go away on their own, but you should still take your car to be checked by a professional to make sure that it doesn’t happen again.
+ECU errors like this may go away on their own, but you should still take your car to be checked by a professional to make sure that it doesn’t happen again.

 Faulty Fuel Injectors

 Fuel injectors are responsible for introducing fuel into the combustion chamber.
-This happens at extremely high-pressure, and the amount of fuel must be precise for combustion to occur successfully.
+This process happens at extremely high pressure, and the amount of fuel must be precise for combustion to occur successfully.
 Even a slight miscalculation will disrupt the process, resulting in a loss of power.
-In the worst case scenario, your cams and pistons may break as a result, which will make the repair bill significantly more costly.
+In the worst-case scenario, your cams and pistons may break, making the repair bill significantly more costly.

 Worn Spark Plugs

-If you find that your car feels particularly unresponsive when you put your foot down on the gas, this could be due to worn spark plugs.
+If your car feels particularly unresponsive when you put your foot down on the gas, this could be due to worn spark plugs.

-Like any car part, spark plugs depreciate over time, and when this happens they have a harder time creating the spark that powers your engine.
+Like any car part, spark plugs depreciate over time; when this happens, they have a harder time creating the spark that powers your engine.
 As a result, you may experience a loss of power, decreased performance, rattling or knock-like noises and poor fuel economy.

-Spark plugs themselves are relatively cheap, and with a little mechanical know-how and patience it’s possible to change them yourself.
-However, since they play such an important role in the overall functioning of your engine, you might want to have them fitted by a mechanic.
+Spark plugs are relatively cheap, and with some mechanical know-how, it’s possible to change them yourself.
+However, since they play such an essential role in the overall functioning of your engine, you might want to have them fitted by a mechanic.

 MAF Sensor Malfunction

-The MAF (mass air flow) sensor measures the amount of air required for the car to accelerate.
+The MAF (mass air flow) sensor measures the air the car requires to accelerate.
 It then sends this measurement to the engine control unit, which makes the throttle open as necessary.

-However, if the MAF sensor is faulty it will likely result in a loss of power.
-Heat and dust can both cause sensors to malfunction, so cleaning them frequently can help to prevent this problem in the future.
+However, if the MAF sensor is faulty, it will likely result in a loss of power.

 It can be a frustrating experience when your car isn't operating at full power, but the good news is that WhoCanFixMyCar can help you find reliable local car repairs that won't break the bank.